tdenheld/portfolio/about.md

 So I applied to Digitas and I came to work for Dutch Railways.
 An account won through a European tender.
 Plenty was new to me.
 Forced to work with Sketch in an Agile environment.
 Yet, I never expected getting so much fun out of working on one large platform like <a href="https://ns.nl" target="_blank">ns.nl</a>.

 In terms of visual design it is less exciting.
 The style already existed.
 Regarding UX it is all the more interesting.
 Especially the combination with prototyping.
 I picked up my coding skills, improved it hugely and now design about 80% of the projects directly in HTML.
-Which is great for development because they can take over a lot of the structure and styling.
 Now and then I'm even used as a front-end developer to write production code :)

 In my spare time I love to play with cameras and synthesizers.
 Mail me at <a href="mailto:hoi@tk305.com" target="_blank">hoi@tk305.com</a>, <a href='http://www.google.com/search?q=Tibor+den+Held' target='_blank'>google me</a> or check my <a href="/cv">CV</a>.